 HSV prefers mucous membranes, but it can affect any area of the body.
 Infections of the mouth, lip or face (e.g. cold sores) are usually, although not always, caused by Type 1.
 Genital infections are usually, although not always, caused by Type 2.
 HSV can only be spread by direct contact with an infectious person.
-S/he may have visible sores, sores in difficult to see places (e.g. on her cervix), or not have sores but be “shedding”cells that
+They may have visible sores, sores in difficult to see places (e.g. on the cervix), or not have sores but be “shedding” cells that contain the virus.

 It is estimated that up to 30% of North Americans have genital herpes, and about 80% will suffer from a cold sore sometime in their life.
 As many as 80% of infected adults do not know they carry HSV, either because they never had overt symptoms or because they didn’t recognize their symptoms.

 How can Herpes Affect Me?

 The initial infection with HSV of any type is referred to as a true primary episode.
 A primary outbreak is usually worse than a recurrent episode; people often report serious symptoms, such as pain, tingling, tenderness, and flu-like symptoms (such as fever, chills, headache, fatigue, muscle and joint aches).
 Depending on whether they now have oral or genital herpes, they will usually have swollen lymph glands around the neck or groin respectively.